richmahn/en_tn/isa/06/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 6:3-4,7-13, which are quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 6:3-4,7, 9-13.

 #### Special concepts in this chapter ####